samoyed-health-foundation/website/site/content/diseases/hemophilia.md

 have normal levels.

-Genetic (DNA) tests for the carrier state of Hemophilia B, factor VII deficiency and von Willebrand\'s disease (another clotting disorder) are available from VetGen for certain breeds, but not for Samoyeds.
+Genetic (DNA) tests for the carrier state of Hemophilia B, factor VII deficiency and von Willebrand's disease (another clotting disorder) are available from VetGen for certain breeds, but not for Samoyeds.

 [VetGen](http://www.vetgen.com/canine-services.html)